 “Emergency” means any situation which is likely to impose an immediate threat of injury to any individual or material damage or material economic loss to all or any part of a Facility or to any other property located at the Site for that Facility.

-“Excused Quantity” means for each Month, the quantity of Dispatched Electricity (in Mwh’s) for the Facility not delivered by Operator during the Month due to (x) the occurrence of a Force Majeure Event preventing the delivery by Operator of Electricity from the Facility or (y) Owner’s failure to deliver Coal in the amounts required at the Facility in that Month.
+“Excused Quantity” means for each Applicable Period, the quantity of Dispatched Electricity (in Mwh’s) for the Facility not delivered by Operator during the Applicable Period due to (x) the occurrence of a Force Majeure Event preventing the delivery by Operator of Electricity from the Facility or (y) Owner’s failure to deliver Coal in the amounts required at the Facility in that Applicable Period.

 “Expiration Date” shall have the meaning set forth in Section 2.2 of this Agreement.